 Our business has historically been subject to fluctuations in the price of our products and market demand for them, caused by general and regional economic cycles, raw material and energy price fluctuations, competition and other factors.
 The timing, magnitude and duration of these cycles and the resulting price fluctuations are difficult to predict.
 For example, we experienced a weakened economic environment in national and international metals markets, including a sharp decrease in silicon metal prices in all major markets from late 2014 to late 2017.
 Throughout 2019 and 2020, we experienced the most dramatic decline in prevailing prices of our products, which adversely affected our results.
-Declines in the global silicon metal, manganese- and silicon-based alloys industries, including as a result of the COVID-19 pandemic, have had a material adverse effect on our business, results of operations and financial condition.
+During the fourth quarter of 2020, demand for our products increased to levels similar to those prior to the pandemic.
+During 2021, demand for our products has further increased; however, COVID-19 and the Ukraine-Russia conflict have negatively impacted, and will in the future negatively impact our business.
+The COVID pandemic and the Ukraine-Russia conflict have also impacted international logistics costs and have significantly impacted raw materials and commodities prices, external and unforeseeable factors have also contributed to extremely volatile and high spot electricity prices, in particular in Europe.